Kenneth M. Taylor: Records and awards

 According to the 25th Infantry Division's Tropic Lightning Museum, 14 different American pilots were able to take off during the surprise attack and record 10 Japanese aircraft kills.
 Air Corps records credit Welch with four kills and Taylor with two, yet new research of Japanese combat reports confirms Taylor got four kills (when the two probable kills are included).
 Taylor claimed in an interview: "I know for certain I shot down two planes or perhaps more; I don't know."
 On the 13th anniversary of the Pearl Harbor attack, the United States Air Force stated that they could not determine which of the two pilots shot down the first Japanese bomber: "Each of them in his first attack shot down an enemy bomber, so the difference in time would have been but a few seconds in any case."
 While in the air during the dogfight, the two pilots agreed that whoever survived the battle would claim credit to the title for the first kill.
 However, both pilots survived and because Welch outranked Taylor (he was a 41A, Taylor a 41C) and was the lead aircraft in the fight, he was credited with the first kill.
 The efforts of the two pilots' dogfights were able to divert the Japanese from destroying the Haleiwa air field, which the Japanese intelligence did not know about prior to the attack.
 Taylor later reacted to the attack, saying "I believed I was a better-trained pilot than the enemy.
 I had good equipment, and I was proud of it."

 For their action on December 7, the U.S. War Department in Communiqué No. 19 on December 13, 1941, designated Taylor and Welch as the first two American heroes of World War II, and awarded both the Distinguished Service Cross on January 8, 1942.
 Taylor learned that he was to receive the award in mid-December after reading several newspapers.
 The award is the United States Army's second highest honor for valor in the heat of combat.
 Additionally, he later received the Distinguished Service Medal, the Legion of Merit, the Air Medal, and a Purple Heart for injuries he sustained.
-Both men were recommended for the Medal of Honor, but were turned down because they had taken off without orders.
+Unverified claims were later made that both men were recommended for the Medal of Honor, but were turned down because they had taken off without orders.
+However, no documentation has been found to support that the Medal of Honor was denied for these reasons, or even submitted.